Felicity Ace

-Felicity Ace was a roll-on/roll-off cargo ship (Pure Car/Truck Carrier) built by Shin Kurushima Dockyard in 2005, owned and operated by Mitsui O.S.K.
-Lines of Japan, and registered in Panama.
-She caught fire in February 2022 south of the Azores, then capsized and sank in early March.
+Felicity Ace was a 60,000 tonne roll-on/roll-off cargo ship (pure car/truck carrier) built by Shin Kurushima Dockyard in 2005.
+It was owned and operated by Mitsui O.S.K.
+Lines of Japan, and the ship was registered in Panama.
+It caught fire in February 2022 south of the Azores, whilst transporting vehicles from Germany to the United States.
+The ship then capsized and sank in early March with an estimated cargo worth over $400 million.

 Design and construction

 Felicity Ace was designed for the dedicated carriage of cars and trucks.
 The length of the vessel was 200 m, the beam 32.26 m and the service draught 9.7 m.
-The vessel's deadweight was 17,738 metric tons, and she was measured as 60,118 gross tons.
-She was powered by a single main diesel engine rated at 15286 kW, giving a service speed of 22.3 kn.
+The vessel's deadweight was 17,738 tonnes, with a gross tonnage of 60,118.
+It was powered by a single main diesel engine rated at 15286 kW, giving a service speed of 22.3 kn.

-The ship was built at Shin Kurushima Dockyard's Ōnishi facility in Imabari, Ehime, Japan, as Yard No. 5306 for Mitsui O.S.K.
-Lines of Japan and issues with IMO number 9293911.
-The ship's keel was laid on 9 December 2004, and she was launched on 2 July 2005.
-Felicity Ace was completed on 5 October 2005 and delivered to Mitsui O.S.K.
-Lines (MOL) of Tokyo, Japan in the registered ownership of Aurora Car Maritime Transport SA and under the Panamanian flag.
+The ship was built at Shin Kurushima Dockyard's Ōnishi facility in Imabari, Ehime, Japan, at Yard No. 5306 for Mitsui O.S.K.
+Lines (MOL) of Japan and issued with IMO number 9293911.
+The ship's keel was laid on 9 December 2004, and it was launched on 2 July 2005.
+Felicity Ace was completed on 5 October 2005 and delivered to MOL in the registered ownership of Aurora Car Maritime Transport SA under the Panamanian flag.
 From 2011 her registered owner was Snowscape Car Carriers SA, remaining under MOL group management.

 2022 fire

 The ship sailed from Emden, Germany, on 10 February 2022, carrying 3,965 Volkswagen Group cars, including Audi, Porsche, Lamborghini and Bentley models.
-Porsche lost 1,117 cars on the ship, Audi claimed a loss of 1,944 vehicles, Bentley lost 189, Lamborghini lost 85, and Volkswagen lost 561 cars.